Superjomn/superjomn.github.io/content/posts/reduce-cuda.md

 }
 ```

-If a thread block contains multiple warps, it requires synchronization, the shared memory is a good choice.
-By writing the sum within each warp into the shared memory, and then doing a reduction on the shared memory as above, we can get the sum of a thread block, and the rest logic is identical to the kernels above.
+When a thread block contains multiple warps, synchronization becomes essential.
+Utilizing shared memory to store the sum computed by each warp and subsequently reducing these sums as previously described enables the calculation of a thread block's total sum.

 ```C++
 __global__ void reduce_warp_shlf(int* g_idata, int* g_odata, unsigned int n)